efyzhi/efyzhi/README.md

-- 👋 Hi, I’m @efyzhi
+- 👋 Hi, I’m @efyzhi a Frontend engineer
-- 👀 I’m interested in web3 and anything blockchain related..
-Both coding and writing.
-- 🌱 I’m currently learning front-end engineering.
+- 👀 open to learning and building
 - 💞️ I’m looking to collaborate on any project and volunteer as an intern.
 - 📫 How to reach me +23470&54212232(whatsapp) @sunnefyzhi(Twitter)